Jyn Erso: Rogue One

 Rogue One was released in December 2016, with Felicity Jones in the role of Jyn.
 In the film, scientist Galen Erso (Mads Mikkelsen) is pressed into the service of the Empire against his will.
 When he is captured and his wife Lyra (Valene Kane) is killed, their young daughter Jyn escapes and hides in the bunker.
 She is later rescued by a Rebel extremist named Saw Gerrera (Forest Whitaker) who cared for her after Galen's capture.

 Fifteen years later, Jyn is being held in Imperial custody on several criminal charges.
 The Rebel Alliance frees her upon intercepting a prisoner transport on the planet Wobani.
 They seek her help in contacting Saw Gerrera and persuading him to turn over information he has received about a powerful new weapon being developed by the Empire.
 Accompanied by Rebel intelligence operative Cassian Andor (Diego Luna) and the reprogrammed Imperial enforcer droid K-2SO (Alan Tudyk), Jyn travels to the desert moon Jedha and reconnects with Saw, who shows her a holographic message that Galen recorded for her.
-Galen explains that he has secretly given the Imperial superweapon, called the Death Star, a fatal flaw that can be exploited to destroy it.
+Galen explains that he had secretly built into the Imperial superweapon, called the Death Star, a fatal flaw that can be exploited to destroy it.
 Jyn and her comrades, joined by the defecting Imperial pilot who brought the message, Bodhi Rook (Riz Ahmed), and a pair of local warriors, flee as the Empire's Death Star, an armored battle station the size of a small moon, destroys Jedha City.

 They track Galen to his research facility on Eadu, where he and Jyn are briefly reunited just before he dies in a Rebel attack.
 Galvanized, Jyn proposes a mission to steal the schematics for the Death Star, stored on the planet Scarif, but the council of Rebel leaders does not support it.
 Nevertheless, Jyn and a team of Rebel volunteers sneak away under the callsign "Rogue One" to infiltrate the Imperial facility on Scarif.
 She and Andor succeed in stealing and transmitting the plans, but the Death Star fires on the planet near the base.
 Jyn and Cassian embrace each other as they are engulfed by a fireball and killed.

 Chris Barsanti of PopMatters noted that "Jyn's backstory also helps answer a question that's plagued fans ever since 1977: why did the Empire spend all that time and all those resources building a moon-sized space station only to leave one rather glaring and easily exploited vulnerability?"